-Figure 1 Indicative Layout of a Public Park and Play Area in Dune Haven
+Figure 2 Indicative View of the Public Park and Play Area at Dune Haven

 The recreational and social needs of toddlers and parents are largely focused around the need for a space which allows the parents to meet up and talk while facilitating a safe and warm space for the children to play and interact.
 This type of facility can be vital for the general wellbeing of parents and children.
 The development of community facilities would provide opportunities for local parent and toddler groups to meet.